-- The trial time (which is included in commands below) is defined as one hour (3600 seconds).
+- The trial time is defined as one hour (3600 seconds).

-- Six SET commands tell the unit the tracking settings for the adult zebrafish.
+- Four SET commands tell the unit the tracking settings for the adult zebrafish.

 - The LOAD(ZONECHANGES,"on") command tells the unit to record every zone change into the data log file.